Is Hiking Considered A Sport?

 Sports

-As you can see, the common factors are so vague and different that it’s impossible to decide whether hiking effectively counts as a sport!
+As you can see, the common factors are so vague and different that deciding whether hiking effectively counts as a sport is impossible!

-In some cases, sports need to be a competitive and skillful activity, while in others, it just needs to be physical and fun.
+In some cases, sports need to be a competitive and skillful activity; in others, it just needs to be physical and fun.

 Hiking